Errax15/MC-Lobbysystem/README.md

 <h3 align="center">🚧 Upcoming Update Notice 🚧</h3> <p align="center"> <strong>I’m already working on Update 1.0.4 daily, and I will continue to focus on it over the coming weeks to deliver a fully functional and complete lobby for you.<br><br> The listed features will be added to the progress board under version 1.0.4.
-Please be patient for a few more weeks.</strong><br><br> From time to time, test versions will be released, allowing you to try out features in advance.<br> <strong>Please note that these are unfinished versions, and we cannot take responsibility for any issues or potential damage that may occur during their use.</strong> </p>
+Please be patient for a few more weeks.</strong><br><br> From time to time, test versions will be released, allowing you to try out features in advance.<br> <strong>Please note that these are unfinished versions, and we cannot take responsibility for any issues or potential damage that may occur during their use.
+These test versions are clearly marked with 'test' in their name, distinguishing them from official release files, which are labeled with version numbers.</strong> </p>

 <h3 align="center">❗️NEW UPDATE 1.0.3 ❗️</h3>